 4. Get involved

 Losing a loved one can make you feel disoriented and like you’ve lost a sense of purpose.
-Serving others by volunteering your time to local organizations is a powerful way to find purpose by becoming a valuable member of your community.
+Serving others by volunteering your time to local organizations is a powerful way to find purpose and address memory loss challenges by becoming a valuable member of your community.
 Consider your talents, experience, and what you enjoy.
 Maybe after-school tutors are needed at the local school or hours at your favorite concert hall.
 Volunteering is a rewarding and fulfilling experience and a great to honor and contribute to groups and organizations that were close to the hearts of loved ones you’ve lost.